joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 Pour que tous les fichiers soient chargés correctement, il est nécessaire que les droits adéquats soient donnés sur les répertoires dans `/var/www/html`.
 Pour résoudre ce problème nous avons donnés tous les droits sur tous les fichiers.

+apache config files `/etc/apache2/`

 ## Step 2 express
 `fb-express-dynamic`

 ### Acceptance criteria

-* You have a GitHub repo with everything needed to build the Docker image.
+* OK You have a GitHub repo with everything needed to build the Docker image.
-* You do a demo, where you build the image, run a container and access content from a browser.
+* OK You do a demo, where you build the image, run a container and access content from a browser.
-* You generate dynamic, random content and return a JSON payload to the client.
+* OK You generate dynamic, random content and return a JSON payload to the client.
-* You cannot return the same content as the webcast (you cannot return a list of people).
+* OK You cannot return the same content as the webcast (you cannot return a list of people).
-* You don't have to use express.js; if you want, you can use another JavaScript web framework or event another language.
+* OK You don't have to use express.js; if you want, you can use another JavaScript web framework or event another language.
-* You have documented your configuration in your report.
+* OK You have documented your configuration in your report.

 ### Realisation